box/developer.box.com/content/guides/authentication/sso.md

 ## Custom Apps with Client-side Authentication

-When using an application configured as a [Custom App][custom_app] that uses client-side [OAuth 2.0] to authenticate users, the Box API will automatically redirect a user's browser to the configured SSO log-in screen.
+When using a [Custom App][custom_app] that uses client-side [OAuth 2.0] to authenticate users, the Box API will automatically redirect a user's browser to their enterprise's configured SSO log-in screen.

+Users who are a part of enterprises that require SSO, versus only enabling
-If the enterprise is configured to require SSO, rather than just enabled, then every user that wants to log in  must have a SSO user profile associated their Box account.
+SSO, must have an SSO user profile associated with their Box account.

 <Message warning>
   It is not possible to exempt a user from any SSO requirements if it is only